Stolen Photo & Video Content Removal

 Online impersonation occurs when someone makes a social or professional networking profile purporting to be you.
 Impersonation profiles may use your name, images, videos, work product, and other personal information without your permission.
 Impersonation accounts can often be removed from the internet as a violation of a website’s terms and conditions; however, removing an account will not help you identify the person impersonating you.
 An online impersonator can be traced and identified through a combination of cyber-investigation and legal techniques which may include the filing of a John Doe lawsuit.

 KJK has experience removing online impersonation accounts and can additionally help victims track anonymous online attackers.

 When an internet user publishes your original artistic works without your permission, this person is likely infringing on your copyright rights.
 Photos of you, including selfies, can be considered your original copyrighted work.
 However, it is important to note that not all photos of you are your copyrighted content.

-At KJK, we can help you analyze whether you own the copyright to photos and videos that you want removed from the internet.
+At KJK, our attorneys can help you analyze whether you own the copyright to photos and videos that you want removed from the internet.
 If you do not own the copyright, we can help you purchase the copyright so that you can remove the targeted photos and videos from unauthorized publication on the internet.